DonHuberto/Nasze_L5R_FoundryVTT/README.md

 ## Contribute
 You are free to contribute and propose corrections, modifications after fork.

-Try to respect 3 rules:
-1. Make sure you are up to date with the referent branch (most of the time the `dev` branch).
-2. Clear and precise commit messages allow a quick review of the code.
-3. If possible, limit yourself to one Feature per Merge request so as not to block the process.
+See the [Wiki page - System helping (Contribute)](https://gitlab.com/teaml5r/l5r5e/-/wikis/dev/system-helping.md) for detail.